nicolasH/DisplayableCreator/README.md

 The supported images types are the standard GIF, PNG, BMP and most jpgs.
 Not supported formats include CMYK JPEG, PDF and TIFFs.

 On Windows, the Adobe Acrobat Reader should be able to export PDFs as images.
-On Mac OS X, the Preview application can do it.
+On Mac OS X, the Preview application can do it; it can also export CMYK JPEGs as PDFs and then those as PNG.

 *:[Java Web Start][java] application: a Java application that can run on your desktop without needing to install it permanently.